Today's SPY, QQQ & VIX Gamma, Dealer Positioning & Regime | FlashAlpha

 What is the current market volatility regime?

-VIX is trading at 17.94 with a contango term structure.
-The Fear & Greed index reads greed, and cross-asset volatility is aligned across SPY, QQQ, and IWM.
+VIX is trading at 18.30 with a Contango term structure.
+The Fear & Greed index reads Greed, and cross-asset volatility is Qqq Heavier across SPY, QQQ, and IWM.

 Is SPY in positive or negative gamma today?